BitCannaCommunity/cosmos-installation-tools/cosmovisor/bitcanna/README.md

 Reboot your terminal after installing.

 ## 2. Run COSMOVISOR setup and build.
-Enter Enviroments on the example of the Desmos project:
+Enter Enviroments on the example of the BitCanna project:
 `COSMOVISOR_VER = v0.42.9`
 `GIT_NAME = BitCannaGlobal`
 `GIT_FOLDER = bcna`